-The Diamond A Ranch (formerly known as the Gray Ranch) is a 500-square mile gem nestled in the bootheel of New Mexico.
-This 321,000 acre area spans more than 50 natural communities containing more than 700 species of plants, 75 mammals, 50 reptiles and amphibians, and more than 170 species of breeding birds.
+The Diamond A Ranch is a 500-square-mile gem nestled in the boot heel of New Mexico.
+This vast landscape includes the former Gray Ranch, a spectacular 321,000 acres hosting more than 700 species of plants, 75 mammals, 50 reptiles and amphibians, and 170+ types of breeding birds.
 It is truly one of them most significant natural sites in the nation.

 The Nature Conservancy purchased the Gray Ranch in 1990 and, in 1993, retained a conservation easement and sold the property to the newly formed Animas Foundation.
 The foundation has since expanded its landholdings, and the Conservancy has acquired additional easements.